 If you can't find what you're looking for please contact recruitment@sepa.org.uk

-Shortlisted candidates are invited to attend a panel-based interview.
+Applications are assessed based on the criteria in the job advert and shortlisted candidates are invited to attend a panel-based interview.
+You should normally hear from us within 2 weeks of the closing date.
 For some roles you will be asked to prepare a presentation and for others you may be asked to perform tests on the day of interview.
 You will be given at least a week’s notice of the interview and selection process and told about any preparation that you need to do.

 Following interview you will be informed of the outcome and offered feedback.
-The recruiting manager will indicate the timescales for this at interview.
+The Hiring Manager will indicate the timescales for this at interview.

 It is expected that should a candidate be successful in their application for a role in SEPA that they will become a resident in Scotland, or within a reasonable commuting distance of their contractual work location.